anshive/Moodify/README.md

 ## How It Works

-1. **User Interaction:** The user can input text or upload an image to detect their mood.
+1. **User Interaction:** Users can input text or upload an image to detect their mood.
 2. **Mood Detection:**
    - **Text:** The backend analyzes the text using the TextBlob library to determine the mood based on sentiment polarity.
-   - **Image:** The backend uses facial recognition techniques to assess the user's mood.
 3. **Song Recommendation:** Based on the detected mood, the backend calls the Spotify API to fetch playlists and songs that match the mood.
-4. **Display Results:** The frontend displays the recommended songs to the user, allowing them to listen directly through the app.
+4. **Display Results:** The front end displays the recommended songs to the user, allowing them to listen directly through the app.

 ## Getting Started